-Reducing the energy usage in agriculture is one of DryGair’s core missions.
-Our line of DG dehumidifiers provides growers the most efficient solution to humidity, saving 50% on energy compared to alternative solutions.
+Reducing the energy usage in commercial horticulture is one of DryGair’s core missions.
+Our line of DG dehumidifiers provides growers the most efficient solution to humidity, saving up to 70% on energy, with a fast ROI of 1-3 years.

 Traditional greenhouse humidity reduction methods include a mixture of:

-Ventilation – removing humid air by releasing it from the space, creating an exchange of air with the outdoors.
+- Ventilation – removes humid air by releasing it from the space, creating an exchange of air with the outdoors.

-These methods are effective and should be used whenever outdoor conditions allow it – when temperatures and relative humidity are comfortable and do not negatively impact the greenhouse climate.
+These methods may be effective and should be used whenever outdoor conditions allow it – when temperatures and relative humidity are comfortable and do not negatively impact the greenhouse climate.

 Attempting to control humidity using ventilation when conditions outside aren’t favorable, will result in massive heat loss, requiring reheating to maintain comfortable temperatures.